platformsh/platformsh-docs/sites/platform/src/add-services/_index.md

         type: 'mariadb:10.6'
         port: 3306
         host_mapped: false
-        url: 'mysql://user:@database.internal:3306/main'
+        url: 'mysql://user:@mariadb.internal:3306/main'
 ```

-With this example, you can connect to the `database` relationship
+With this example, you can connect to the `mariadb` relationship
 with the user `user`, an empty password, and the database name `main` (from the `path`).
 The `url` property shows a full database connection that can be used from your app.